PULdischo/ficherito/docs/usage/deployment.md

 1. Click your profile picture → **User settings**
 2. Click **Applications** in the sidebar
 3. Under "Personal access tokens", click **New access token**
-4. Give it a name like "flatfish"
+4. Give it a name like "ficherito"
 5. Click **Generate token**
 6. **Copy the token** (you won't see it again!)